saisuryakat/saisuryakat.github.io/_posts/2023-01-15-learn-tamil-through-telugu.md

 Even though the Telugu transliteration of the Tamil words is given above, they are not pronounced exactly as they are written in Telugu.

-Telugu is an Ajanta Bhasha(ending with an Vowel sound), Tamil like other languages(English) is a Halantha Bhasha, so if we speak/end Tamil words smoothly with an vowel sound they'll immediately catch that we're not a native Tamil speaker.
+Telugu is an Ajanta Bhasha(ending with an Vowel sound), Tamil like other languages(English) is a Halantha Bhasha, so if we speak/end Tamil words smoothly with an vowel sound they will immediately catch that we are not a native Tamil speaker.
 One should end words with sharp cut.

 Eg: Irukku - ఇరుక్కు should be ended with sharp cut of consonant K - క్క్ and not క్కు.
 Also the ru sound is not రు but ర్